Neighborhoods of Norwich, Connecticut: Chelsea or Downtown

 Chelsea/Downtown declined greatly after the city's manufacturing businesses moved overseas and downstate after shipping moved to New London.
-Most businesses went defunct, including the Wauregan Hotel.
+Most businesses went defunct or became rundown, including the Wauregan Hotel and the defunct Reid and Hughes.
 Many of the now-vacant buildings quickly fell into disrepair.
-The area was renamed the Chelsea Arts District for the theaters—the Donald L. Oat (run by the Norwich Arts Council) and the Spirit of Broadway—and small galleries that have been pioneers in trying to revive the downtown.
+The area was renamed the Chelsea Arts District for the theaters—the Donald L. Oat (run by the Norwich Arts Council) and the Spirit of Broadway—and small galleries, including The Gallery at Wauregan, that have been pioneers in trying to revive the downtown.
+Numerous buildings have received renowned Full Murals with highly recognizable artwork and creative hues throughout the Chelsea District, with an addition in (2025) of a new modernist sculpture in Franklin Square denoting Norwich's rich manufacturing history and the diverse peoples who made it possible.
+Lit in a purplish hue at night, it brings a refreshing spirit to the Square.
+Many pocket parks and musical amphitheaters are planned in the near future.
 Hollyhock Island became home to a pleasure craft marina on the south end and a decaying industrial zone with a sewage treatment plant on the north end.